jeremyButtler/find--Co-infections/README.md

 ### The consensus building steps

 Find co-infections can build consensuses using an inbuilt consensus builder, with Racon, or Medaka.
-It can also use the consensus from one method to another method.
-For passing consensuses, the inbuilt consensus step is always run first and its output consensus is used to with Racon or Medaka_consensus, if Racon is not used.
-The consensus from Racon is then used by Medaka_consensus if Medaka is being used.
-I do not think Medaka can not use a fastq file as a reference, so you should plan on at least using Racon or the inbuilt consensus with Medaka.
+It can also polish the consensus from one consensus building method with another method.
+The first consensus, is always built using the inbuilt consensus builder.
+This consensus is can be polished with four rounds of Racon or Medaka_consensus, when Racon is not used.
+The consensus built or polished by Racon is then polished by Medaka_consensus if Medaka is being used.
+I do not think Medaka can use a fastq file as a reference, so you should plan on at least using Racon or the inbuilt consensus builder with Medaka.

 The default and inbuilt consensus building step builds a majority consensus using the top read or consensus and the top three hundred